 We must stress though that the reasons this hotel has been featured on every "hot list" and "it list" run by travel magazines are its interesting design and the fact that it's part of the Habita Group.
-It didn't take long for guests to complain of poor ventilation, dim lighting, scarce storage space, a "spacey" staff, and noise.
+It didn't take long for guests to complain of poor ventilation, dim lighting, scarce storage space, a "spacey" staff, and noise—even though the hotel has recently added 17 soundproof rooms to address the latter.
 When the weather warms up the rooms can get stuffy.
 This is a better bet for the young and sleepless than the Four Seasons crowd.

 Web Address: downtownmexico.com